hkamran80/articles/markdown/articles/securing-your-digital-life.md

 lowercase letters, and symbols (4+).
 Go through and change all your passwords to strengthen them.

+### Breach Alerts

+The number one rule when it comes to passwords is **do not reuse them**.
+Many services, including 500px, Adobe, Audi, Bitly, and [many others](https://haveibeenpwned.com/PwnedWebsites), have been breached, resulting in passwords, emails, and other sensitive information being stolen.
+A wonderful, free service called [Have I Been Pwned](https://haveibeenpwned.com/), created by [Troy Hunt](https://www.troyhunt.com/about/) and used by companies and [governments](https://www.troyhunt.com/tag/government/) around the world, shows users which of their accounts have been breached[^3], and can also inform them as soon as a breach is published.
+I highly recommend putting your emails into the service to check if any associated accounts have been breached, and if they have, change the passwords.
+The other thing I highly recommend is [signing up for HIBP notifications](https://haveibeenpwned.com/NotifyMe) on all your emails.
+This will allow you to know almost immediately if your account was leaked in a breach.

 ## Multi-factor Authentication

 Multi-factor authentication, also known as two-factor authentication, 2FA, or MFA,